maticnetwork/matic.js/README.md

   rootChain: <root-contract-address>,

   // Set registry contract.
 See below for more information
-  // Can be ignored if using POS Portal
   registry: <registry-contract-address>,

   // Set withdraw-manager Address.
 See below for more information
-  // Can be ignored if using POS Portal
   withdrawManager: <withdraw-manager-address>,

   // Set deposit-manager Address.
 See below for more information
-  // Can be ignored if using POS Portal
   depositManager: <deposit-manager-address>,

-  // Set pos-root-chain-manager Address.
-See below for more information
-  // Can be ignored if using Plasma Portal
-  posRootChainManager: <pos-root-chain-manager-address>,
 })

 // init matic